 And I just want to say, you know, they do share one common fear.

-You know what that fear is.
+You know what that fear is?

 We're going to play Jeopardy.

-They both fear Alexandria Ocasio Cortez.
+They both fear Alexandria Casio-Cortez.

 Pelosi fears because she can lose her speakership.